-2. Fordham's Office of Research will support up to 10 Fordham faculty covering the cost of international airfare, lodging and group meals in Tokyo.
+2. Fordham's Office of Research will support up to 10 Fordham faculty, covering the cost of international airfare, lodging, and group meals in London.

-3. Each Fordham faculty participant will be responsible for paying international airfare costs in excess of $1,000, local transportation costs to and from the US-based airport, individual meals while in transit to and from the United States and in Tokyo, and costs associated with obtaining apassport, international health insurance, immunizations, and other incidental expenses.
+5. Each Fordham faculty participant will be responsible for paying: international airfare costs in excess of $600; local transportation costs to and from the US-based airport; local transportation costs from the airport to the hotel in London; individual meals while in transit to and from the United States and in London; and costs associated with obtaining a passport, international health insurance, immunizations, and other incidental expenses.

 III.
 Program Management and Facilitation

-1. FRAP will be managed and facilitated by the Office of Research at Fordham.
+- FRAP is managed and facilitated by the Office of Research at Fordham.

-2. The Office of Research will organize pre-trip and post-trip workshops toimprove understanding of the FRAP and promote global research collaborations.
+- The Office of Research will organize pre-trip and post-trip workshops to improve understanding of the FRAP and promote global research collaborations.